-Warrant No. [] Original Issue Date:, 20)14 underwriter to the Company, or its registered ass total of shares of common stock, par value \$0.001 Prospectus (each, a "Warrant" and collectively, the "Warrant all such shares of Common Stock, the "Warrant Shares"), at effective date of the Registration Statement on Form S-1 (File y"), hereby certifies that, as partial compensation for its services igns (the "Holder"), is entitled to purchase from the Company up to 1 per share (the "Common Stock"), on the terms as described in 1 s," and each such share of Common Stock, a "Warrant Share" at any time and from time to time [after the 180th day] following to No. 333-196635) (the "Registration Statement"), and through a date (the "Expiration Date"), and subject to the following terms at to a the and the and 1 .
+Warrant No. [ ] Original Issue Date: , 2014 underwriter to the Company, or its registered total of shares of common stock, par value \$0 Prospectus (each, a "Warrant" and collectively, the "Warrant shares" effective date of the Registration Statement on Form S-1 ( pany"), hereby certifies that, as partial compensation for its d assigns (the "Holder"), is entitled to purchase from the Compo.001 per share (the "Common Stock"), on the terms as descrants," and each such share of Common Stock, a "Warrant S"), at any time and from time to time after the 180th day for File No. 333-196635) (the "Registration Statement"), and the ctive date (the "Expiration Date"), and subject to the following pany up to a cribed in the Share" and dlowing the chrough and 1 .
 Definitions .
-As used in this Warrant, the Section 1. following terms shall have the respective definitions set forth in the his
+As used in this Warrant, Section 1. the following terms shall have the respective definitions set f forth in this

-- "Affiliate" means any Person that, directly or indirectly through one or more intermediaries, controls or is controlled by or is under common control with a Person, as such terms are used in and construed under Rule 144. - "Business Day" means any day except Saturday, Sunday and any day which is a federal legal holiday or a day on which banking institutions in the State of New York are authorized or required by law or other governmental action to close. - "Common Stock" means the common stock of the Company, \$0.01 par value per share, and any securities into which such common stock may hereafter be reclassified or for which it may be exchanged as a class. - "Exchange Act" means the Securities Exchange Act of 1934, as amended. - "Exercise Price" means \$, subject to adjustment in accordance with Section 9. - "Fundamental Transaction" means any of the following: (1) the Company effects any merger or consolidation of the Company with or into another Person, (2) the Company effects any sale of all or substantially all of its assets in one or a series of related transactions, (3) any tender offer or exchange offer (whether by the Company or another Person) is completed pursuant to which holders of Common Stock are permitted to tender or exchange their shares for other securities, cash or property, or (4) the Company effects any reclassification of the Common Stock or any compulsory share exchange pursuant to which the Common Stock is effectively converted into or exchanged for other securities, cash or property. - "New York Courts" means the state and federal courts sitting in the City of New York, Borough of Manhattan. - "Original Issue Date" means the Original Issue Date first set forth on the first page of this Warrant. - "Person" means an individual or corporation, partnership, trust, incorporated or unincorporated association, joint venture, limited liability company, joint stock company, government (or an agency or subdivision thereof) or other entity of any kind. - "Prospectus" means the prospectus dated , 2014 filed with the Securities and Exchange Commission pursuant to Rule 424(b) promulgated under the Securities Act. - "Rule 144" means Rule 144 promulgated by the Securities and Exchange Commission pursuant to the Securities Act, as such Rule may be amended from time to time, or any similar rule or regulation hereafter adopted by the Securities and Exchange Commission having substantially the same effect as such Rule. - "Securities Act" means the Securities Act of 1933, as amended. - "Subsidiary" means any "significant subsidiary" as defined in Rule 1-02(w) of Regulation S-X promulgated by the Securities and Exchange Commission under the Exchange Act.
+- "Affiliate" means any Person that, directly or indirectly through one or more intermediaries, controls or is controlled by or is under common control with a Person, as such terms are used in and construed under Rule 144. - "Business Day" means any day except Saturday, Sunday and any day which is a federal legal holiday or a day on which banking institutions in the State of New York are authorized or required by law or other governmental action to close. - "Common Stock" means the common stock of the Company, \$0.01 par value per share, and any securities into which such common stock may hereafter be reclassified or for which it may be exchanged as a class. - "Exchange Act" means the Securities Exchange Act of 1934, as amended. - "Exercise Price" means \$\\\\\, subject to adjustment in accordance with Section 9. - "Fundamental Transaction" means any of the following: (1) the Company effects any merger or consolidation of the Company with or into another Person, (2) the Company effects any sale of all or substantially all of its assets in one or a series of related transactions, (3) any tender offer or exchange offer (whether by the Company or another Person) is completed pursuant to which holders of Common Stock are permitted to tender or exchange their shares for other securities, cash or property, or (4) the Company effects any reclassification of the Common Stock or any compulsory share exchange pursuant to which the Common Stock is effectively converted into or exchanged for other securities, cash or property. - "New York Courts" means the state and federal courts sitting in the City of New York, Borough of Manhattan. - "Original Issue Date" means the Original Issue Date first set forth on the first page of this Warrant. - "Person" means an individual or corporation, partnership, trust, incorporated or unincorporated association, joint venture, limited liability company, joint stock company, government (or an agency or subdivision thereof) or other entity of any kind. - "Prospectus" means the prospectus dated \\\\\\\, 2014 filed with the Securities and Exchange Commission pursuant to Rule 424(b) promulgated under the Securities Act. - "Rule 144" means Rule 144 promulgated by the Securities and Exchange Commission pursuant to the Securities Act, as such Rule may be amended from time to time, or any similar rule or regulation hereafter adopted by the Securities and Exchange Commission having substantially the same effect as such Rule. - "Securities Act" means the Securities Act of 1933, as amended. - "Subsidiary" means any "significant subsidiary" as defined in Rule 1-02(w) of Regulation S-X promulgated by the Securities and Exchange Commission under the Exchange Act.